dang-tong/dangt-tong.github.io/_pages/cv.md

 Work Experience
 ======
-Department of Earth and Space Sciences, University of Science and Technology of China
+School of Earth and Space Sciences, University of Science and Technology of China
 * 2023-present: Associate Professor
 * 2021-2022: Associate Researcher
 * 2018-2020: Postdoctoral fellow